ilan-anodot/anodotcost_api_docs_slate/source/includes/_Tags.md

 # Tags

-A tag is a property/value pair that can be dynamically added/removed to a metric or set of metrics without effecting the name of the metric.
+A tag is a property/value pair that can be dynamically added/removed to a metric or set of metrics without effecting the name of the metric.<br/>
 For example: a tag can be accountManager=Joe which will be attached to the metrics related to the accounts Joe manages.
 If the accounts Joe manages change, the API lets you change the assignment of the tags to metrics without affecting the metric name.
 Tags can be used to filter and aggregate data.

 **Please note:**